Cheesy Creamed Corn

 • Add flour and cook for 1 minute or until the mixture becomes fragrant.

-• Stir in milk stir until the mixture becomes thick.
+• Add milk and stir until the mixture becomes thick.

-• You can serve straight from the stovetop.
-Or you can sprinkle on some additional cheese and heat in the oven until the cheese melts.
+• You can serve it straight from the stovetop or you can sprinkle on some additional cheese and heat in the oven until the cheese melts.

 Nutrition